Student Feature: G. N. Caldwell

-Gretchen Caldwell is a mother, biochemist, paramedic, dog-trainer and a Merit Student of Dreaming In Script set to graduate in 2019.
+Gretchen Caldwell is a mother, biochemist, paramedic, dog-trainer, and Dreaming In Script Merit Alum.
 Over the last six months, We’ve watched Gretchen struggle and grow with a number of different projects and skills as she has progressed into quite the penman!
 We’re proud to present a student feature about her progress and thoughts on her calligraphic journey and hope that it inspires and encourages those of you working on developing your own skill.
 Gretchen is a generous, humble, and enthusiastic friend and we feel very fortunate to call her one of our hardest-working students.

 You can learn more about Gretchen’s calligraphy on her Instagram: @gretchen.caldwell.